shaghayeghsoudi/tutorial/README.md

 # Processors (CPUs) and Cores

 A modern CPU (Central Processing Unit) is at the heart of every computer.
 While traditional computers had a single CPU, modern computers can ship with mutliple processors, which in turn can each contain multiple cores.
 These processors and cores are available to perform computations.

+# Some terminologies
+* A core: a general term for either a single processor on your own computer (technically you only have one processor, but a modern processor like the i7 can have multiple cores - hence the term) or a single machine in a cluster network.
+* A cluster: a collection of objecting capable of hosting cores, either a network or just the collection of cores on your personal computer.
+* A process: a single running version of R (or more generally any program).
+Each core runs a single process.

 A computer with one processor may still have 4 cores (quad-core), allowing 4 computations to be executed at the same time.